-It is essential that this reserve parachute is correctly installed in the harness and a compatibility test then carried out by a suitably qualified person.
+It is essential that this reserve parachute is correctly installed in the harness and a compatibility test then carried out for every new combination or after adding a harness protector (system volumes) by a suitably qualified person.
 Safe operation can only be guaranteed if the reserve has been installed correctly.